Setting up Google Analytics

 How to add Google Analytics to your iZettle online store

 Create a new profile account in Google Analytics using your online store’s URL.
 Google Analytics will ask you

 - You can find your store’s URL by going to your iZettle E-commerce dashboard and clicking Your online Store > Settings > Domain.

-Copy your Tracking ID for your profile you just created in Google Analytics.
+- Copy your Tracking ID for your profile you just created in Google Analytics.
 The code can be found under the ‘Tracking Info’ tab within Google Analytics and should start “UA…”.

-Head to your iZettle E-commerce dashboard and click on Settings > Analytics & Ads, paste the tracking code in the Google Analytics field and click Save.
+- Head to your iZettle E-commerce dashboard and click on Settings > Analytics & Ads, paste the tracking code in the Google Analytics field and click Save.

 You can now use Google Analytics for your reporting (allow 24 hours for Google to start collecting the data)